MadeByBalaji/blog/_posts/2025-10-08-MQTT-FreeRTOS-GG.md

 ---
-title: How MQTT is in FreeRTOS
+title: How MQTT is used in FreeRTOS
-description: How MQTT is in FreeRTOS
+description: How MQTT is used in FreeRTOS
 date: 2025-10-08 15:21:00 -0530
 categories: [Geeky Gossip]
-tags: [protocol,interview,revision]
+tags: [protocol,interview,revision,mqtt]
 image:
-  path: /assets/img/blog/2025/3Protocol.png
+  path: /assets/img/blog/2025/howMQTTinFreeRTOS.png
-  lqip: /assets/img/blog/2025/3Protocol.png
+  lqip: /assets/img/blog/2025/howMQTTinFreeRTOS.png
 ---

-Alright bro, letâ€™s walk through **how MQTT is typically implemented in FreeRTOS-based systems** (IoT devices, embedded controllers, etc.).
+letâ€™s walk through **how MQTT is typically implemented in FreeRTOS-based systems** (IoT devices, embedded controllers, etc.).
 This is a very **common interview + real project scenario** because MQTT is a lightweight publish/subscribe protocol and FreeRTOS is widely used in IoT stacks.

 ---

-## í ½í´¹ **Basic Concept**
+## **Basic Concept**

 * **MQTT** = publish/subscribe protocol over TCP/IP.
 * Needs: